emilienogue/egsr2024.github.io/call-for-submissions.md

 - A new dataset that would facilitate research in rendering

 Papers accepted in this track will be published in the Eurographics Digital Library for archival purposes and presented at EGSR 2024.
 At least one author is expected to register and present their work in person.
-Industry track paper submissions can be directly sent to the program chairs via email to chairs-egsr2024@eg.org.
+Industry track paper submissions can be directly sent to the program chairs via email to <a href="mailto:chairs-egsr2024@eg.org">chairs-egsr2024@eg.org</a>.

 ### Important dates (All times are midnight, 23:59 UTC)